Static vs Dynamic Routing: Complete Guide to Network Routing Methods

 Where is static routing typically used?

-Why is dynamic routing important for large networks?
+Why is dynamic routing important?

 What is a routing protocol?